derektypist/build-a-music-player/README.md

 ## Technologies

 Uses HTML5, CSS3 and JavaScript.
-This project covers fundamental concepts such as handling audio playback, managing a playlist, implementing play, pause, next, previous and shuffle functionalities.
+This project covers fundamental concepts such as handling audio playback, managing a playlist, implementing play, pause, next, previous, and previous functionalities and dynamically update user interface based on the current song.

 ## Deployment